uzair777-dev/habit_tracker/README.md

 ### 2. Initialize and Run Database

-We use a custom Python script to spin up a local, isolated MariaDB instance on port `3307`.
-This prevents conflicts with any existing MySQL installations on your system.
+It uses a custom Python script to spin up a local, isolated MariaDB instance on port `3307`.
+Why you ask?
+Why not? 😆.
+Also this prevents conflicts with any existing MySQL installations on your system.

 **Open a new terminal** in the project root and run: